LibreOffice/lots/README.md

 This creates the `core/i18n/wollmux.pot` template file.
 It will be picked up by Weblate, and the po files will be updated accordingly.

 The translations will be committed to this repository from time to time.
-The build system will then pick up the po files, and convert and bundle them with WollMux.
+The build system will then pick up the po files, and convert and bundle them with the LibreOffice Template System.